ahmeddesoky96/Django-Final-Project/README.md

 # Django-Final-Project
 Final project for django
-the final project on ((desoky-final)) branch , which had all website app
+the final project on ((desoky-the-end )) branch , which had all website app